chriscdn/RHMarkdownLabel/README.md

 ## Introduction

-`RHMarkdownLabel` is `UILabel` replacement for supporting markdown.  `RHMarkdownLabel` provides a `-setMarkdown:`method, which transparently converts the markdown string to an `NSAttributedString ` and display it in the label.
+`RHMarkdownLabel` is `UILabel` replacement for supporting markdown.  `RHMarkdownLabel` provides a `-setMarkdown:`method, which transparently converts the markdown string to an `NSAttributedString ` and displays it in the label.
 For example:

 ```ObjectiveC
 	NSString *md = @"This is **bold**.";